Capillary/ecom-api-document/source/includes/_product.md

-## Update Product Tags
+## Add Product Tags

-Updates product tags of a specific product either for a location or without Location.
+Adds tags to a specific product for a particular location.
 An email will be sent to the registered email id of the merchant when the task is completed.